SimonS/pull-assist/README.md

 ## Usage

 1. Navigate to a GitHub pull request
-1. Click the "Analyze PR" button that appears in the PR header
+1. Click the "Analyse PR" button that appears in the PR header
 1. After a shortish wait, the suggestions should appear inline with the code changes (they're collapsed by default, click to expand)

 ## License